virtualtam/fortune-metal-fairy-tale/README.md

 ## Optional
-If for any reason you want to regenerate the random access file (metal-fairy-tale.dat), say to hav strings in a different order, just run `strfile` with the desired options:
+If for any reason you want to regenerate the random access file (metal-fairy-tale.dat), say to have strings in a different order, just run `strfile` with the desired options:

 `$ strfile [MY_OWN_EVIL_OPTIONS] metal-fairy-tale`